iterorganization/IMAS-Python/docs/source/courses/advanced/metadata.rst

 Overview of available metadata
 ------------------------------

-The data dictionary metadata that is parsed by IMASPy is listed in the API documentation for :py:class:`~imaspy.ids_metadata.IDSMetadata`.
+The data dictionary metadata that is parsed by imas-python is listed in the API documentation for :py:class:`~imas.ids_metadata.IDSMetadata`.

-Note that not all metadata from the IMAS Data Dictionary is parsed by IMASPy.
+Note that not all metadata from the IMAS Data Dictionary is parsed by imas-python.
 This metadata is still accessible on the :code:`metadata` attribute.
-You can use :py:func:`imaspy.util.inspect` to get an overview of all metadata associated to an element in an IDS.
+You can use :py:func:`imas.util.inspect` to get an overview of all metadata associated to an element in an IDS.

 .. code-block:: python
     :caption: Example showing all metadata for some ``core_profiles`` elements.

-    >>> import imaspy
+    >>> import imas
-    >>> core_profiles = imaspy.IDSFactory().core_profiles()
+    >>> core_profiles = imas.IDSFactory().core_profiles()
-    >>> imaspy.util.inspect(core_profiles.metadata)
+    >>> imas.util.inspect(core_profiles.metadata)
-    ╭---- <class 'imaspy.ids_metadata.IDSMetadata'> -----╮
+    ╭---- <class 'imas.ids_metadata.IDSMetadata'> -----╮
     │ Container for IDS Metadata                         │
     │                                                    │
     │ ╭------------------------------------------------╮ │